YZhang469/UMN-mQGEE/README.md

-# R code and example data for "Modified Q-learning with generalized estimating equations for optimizing dynamic treatment regimes with repeated-measures outcomes"
+# R code and example data for "Outcome Trajectory Estimation for Optimal Dynamic Treatment Regimes with Repeated Measures"

 This repository contains five R scripts which display functions and syntax that are used to carry out the simulation study and data analysis for the modified Q-learning with GEE (mQGEE) paper.
 The results in the mQGEE paper can be reproduced by running the code in statistical software R version 4.0.3 (2020-10-10).
 The following sections briefly explain how to use the files.